windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 > Currently, only one main window is supported, but some users may find ways to open multiple main windows, and this will be officially supported in a future version.

-Some plugins may require additional hooks in Zotero itself to work well as bootstrapped plugins.
-If you're having trouble accomplishing something you were doing previously via XUL overlays, let us know on [zotero-dev](https://groups.google.com/g/zotero-dev "https://groups.google.com/g/zotero-dev").

 #### 1.4.1.3 Locale

-Mozilla has introduced a new localization system called [Fluent](https://projectfluent.org/ "https://projectfluent.org/"), which replaces both `.dtd` and `.properties` localization.
-While both `.dtd` and `.properties` are still supported in the current version of Zotero 7, `.dtd` files and `.properties` files will be remove in the future.
-To ensure future compatibility, plugin should aim to use Fluent for localization going forward.
+Mozilla has introduced a new localization system called [Fluent](https://projectfluent.org/), replacing the older `.dtd` and `.properties` systems.
+While these older formats are still supported in Zotero 7, they will be removed in future versions.
+For future-proofing your plugin, it's recommended to use Fluent for localization.

-See the [Fluent Syntax Guide](https://projectfluent.org/fluent/guide/ "https://projectfluent.org/fluent/guide/") for more information on creating Fluent files.
+Check out the [Fluent Syntax Guide](https://projectfluent.org/fluent/guide/ "https://projectfluent.org/fluent/guide/") to learn how to write Fluent files.

 **Registering Fluent Files**

-To use Fluent in your plugin, create a `locale` folder in your plugin root with subfolders for each locale, and place `.ftl` files within each locale folder:
+To add Fluent to your plugin, create a `locale` folder at the root of your plugin, and then add subfolders for each language.
+Place your `.ftl` (Fluent) files in these subfolders.
+For example:

 ```
 locale/en-US/make-it-red.ftl